Charity Hockey Game Raises Money For Victims Of Dallas Triple Shooting

 At the game, one of those victims was in attendance.
 Scott Painter was surrounded by his family and friends.

-“To see him walking around, it’s a great feeling” said Dallas Officer Tarlos Delafuente.
+“To see him walking around, it’s a great feeling” said Dallas Officer Carlos De La Fuente.

 “It’s just amazing that he was able to recover and get out here,” said Fort Worth Police Sgt.
 Patrick Delano.